secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/index.html.md

 ### Slack Emoji Workflow

 In an effort to improve efficiency and promote self service while using Slack.
-Our team has creating an Emoji workflow in Slack that will send automated messages based on a specific emojis reaction.
+Our team has created an Emoji workflow in Slack that will send automated messages based on a specific emojis reaction.

 The idea is that if a user posts a question in the IT-Help slack channel, an IT technician or anyone in GitLab can react with an emoji and send a message that has helpful information.